nimdiido/nimdiido/README.md

 ## 👾 Vinicius Pacheco

 <div>
  <p>Hello, my name is Vinicius, and I'm a programmer with a strong passion for creating innovative and efficient solutions.
-I have experience with JavaScript, TypeScript, HTML, CSS, React, Node.js, Express, Git, MySQL, MongoDB.
+I have experience with JavaScript, TypeScript, HTML, CSS, React, Node.js, Git, MySQL, MongoDB.
 I'm eager to develop my skills and expertise in various programming languages and tools.
 I'm also a team player who is always looking to learn from others and contribute to a positive work environment.
 I'm excited about the opportunity to work with a dynamic team and make a meaningful impact.</p>
 </div>

 ## 📓 About Me